PolySwarmPolySwarmPolySwarmPolySwarm

 Metadata Searching

 PolySwarm's Metadata Search is a powerful and flexible means to discover previously unknown malware.
 Metadata commands can be built and fed into the arguments for the below api endpoint.
-To understand how to build out this general argument, fields to use and logic, see the cli pages here.
+To understand how to build out a Metadata query see the How-To Guide.

 The following sections will list specific examples with the scopes of the searches and real world use case examples.